The SingularityNET daemon is the adapter that a service can use to interface with the SingularityNET platform.

 As noted when discussing Services, the service API is defined using protobuf.

-With each invocation the daemon checks:
+With each invocation the daemon checks for the following

 The daemon’s behavior with respect to the service type, SSL, Blockchain interactions, etc. can be controlled via a configuration file, environment variables, and executable flags.
 See the daemon’s README for a description of the available configuration keys and how they map to environment variables and runtime flags.

-The daemon stores the payment channel state in an etcddb cluster.
+The daemon stores the payment channel state in the etcddb cluster.
 This cluster can either be an embedded etcd instance that runs in connection with each snetd replica (default) or an externally configured cluster.
 This is detailed here.
 ETCD cluster.

-Last modified on : 02-Feb-23
+Last modified on : 15-Oct-24